 Unless your skincare products and acne fighting tools were doctor recommended, there’s a high probability the tools your friends and family recommended for your acne battle aren’t the right ones for you.

 You and your best friend may have acne, be the same age and have similar lifestyles, but that doesn’t mean you have the same acne.
-That means the same treatment won’t necessarily work.
+That means the same over-the-counter acne treatment won’t necessarily work.
 While your friend may need to treat the bacteria itself with something like benzoyl peroxide, your root cause may be clogged pores and dead skin, which can be addressed by a retinoid product.

 And your routine likely needs to be different from your friend’s.
 Just because she can get away with washing just with water, or only using a moisturizer, doesn’t mean your problems are the same.
 Skin drying products are only good if you’re producing excessive oil.
 Used in excess, drying products are only going to increase the dryness of dead skin cells.

 But there’s also consideration to be made for whether or not you’re using the right products the wrong way.
 When we say you could be using the right products the wrong way, a number of things could be causing your treatment not to work the way it should.